TejasMishr/mmmut.robomania.io/README.md

 Robomania Society Website

-This is the official website of the Robomania Society, a student-run organization dedicated to promoting robotics and automation.
+This is the official website clone of the Robomania Society, a student-run organization dedicated to promoting robotics and automation.
 The website includes information about the society, its members, and the events it hosts.

 Homepage